Safeguarding Policy

 Preventing and Tackling Bullying:

-Department for Education – e-safety guidelines:
+Department for Education – Online guidelines:

 Safeguarding: Disclosure and Barring: